A garage door opener can be a lifesaver on rainy or snowy days when you don’t want to step out of your vehicle to open the door manually.

 When operating your garage door remote, it’s important to be aware of potential issues affecting its functionality.

-According to Custom Door & Gate, if your garage door opens fine but won’t close, it’s possible that the photo eyes – which are responsible for preventing the door from closing on people or objects are dirty or misaligned.
+According to Custom Door & Gate, if your garage door opens fine but won’t close, the photo eyes – which are responsible for preventing the door from closing on people or objects may be dirty or misaligned.Â

 Checking these eyes is relatively simple: ensure they’re clean by giving them a light wipe, then check their alignment using a level and measuring from the ground.